Directly to the content

 -48%

-This data comes from various analyses, including the book "Still No Free Lunch" by Brian Halweil and the German Federal Food Code compared to historical records.
+This data comes from various analyses, including the book "Still No Free Lunch" by Brian Halweil and the German Federal Food Code in comparison to historical records.

 • Focus on increasing yield instead of nutrient content in plant breeding

-• Unilateral fertilization with NPK fertilizers (nitrogen, phosphorus, potassium)
+• One-sided fertilization with NPK fertilizers (nitrogen, phosphorus, potassium)

-• Shortening the ripening period in order to bridge transport routes
+• Shortening the ripening time to bridge transport distances

-Luckily, there are many foods that continue to be excellent sources of nutrients:
+Fortunately, there are many foods that are still excellent sources of nutrients:

 Vitamin K, folic acid, iron, magnesium